- CALCULATORS - IMAGING

 name a few.

-including the Nexstar5 with Autostar and offers the ability to display the
+or the Nexstar5 with Autostar and offers the ability to display the

 field of view of the ST-4X guiding CCD detector as many finders.

-Pro version adds $150 extra over the Advanced version because it can be
+Professional adds $150 extra over the Advanced version because it can be

-interfaced with other Bisque programs like CCDSoft
+interfaced with other Bisque programs like CCDSoft (whereas Advanced version

-(whereas Advanced version does work with Tpoint) providing automated scripting, astrometry
+does work with Tpoint) providing automated scripting, astrometry

 measurements, telescope pointing analysis and till more, and it comes with